sioXD/YouTube-Speed-Slider/README.md

 in Firefox:

-* go to <about:debugging#/runtime/this-firefox>
+* go to `about:debugging#/runtime/this-firefox`
 * press `Load Temporary Add-on`
-* then select the manifest.json file in this directory
+* then select the `manifest.json` file in this directory

 ## Publish

 * run `./pack.ps1`
+* go to `about:debugging#/runtime/this-firefox`
+* select the zip

+## TODO

+* optimize for shorts
+* add extention options for changing the max speed
+* make the slider only apper when hovering